pippinbarr/cart253-2020/tutorials/basic-github-desktop.md

-# The Basics of GitHub and GitHub Desktop
+# Basic Version Control with GitHub Desktop

-In this course we will be using our `cart253` __Git repository__ to store all our coursework.
-So what is Git?
+In this course we will be using "version control".
+We'll achieve this via our `cart253` __Git repository__ to store all our coursework.
+So what is version control?
+What is Git?
 What is a repository?
 What is GitHub Desktop for?
 How do we actually use all this stuff?
 And why should we?

 ## Why?